 It helps in relieving the symptoms of colds, influenza, sore throat, and congestion.

 It also helps in natural birth control.
-Regular consumption of the spice after childbirth delays menstruation and thus helps to avoid conception.
+Regular spice consumption after childbirth delays menstruation and thus helps avoid conception.

 It is also believed that cinnamon aids in the secretion of healthy breast milk.